benlawraus/yaml2schema/README.rst

 Once you got that, you can copy and paste the `anvil` directory from `pyDALAnvilWorks <https://github.com/benlawraus/pyDALAnvilWorks>`_ into your *anvil.works* app.

-Now you have a `sqlite` database for your app amd you can use *pytest* from your *pycharm* IDE.
+Now you have a `sqlite` database for your app and you can use *pytest* from your *pycharm* IDE.

 What is it for?
 ---------------
 `pydal <https://py4web.com/_documentation/static/en/chapter-07.html>`_ is a very good database abstraction layer (DAL) for python handling of just about any database including `sqlite`.
 The motivation for writing this project was to use pydal locally so that tests can be run locally and not on external servers.

+BUT you do not need to use *pyDAL*, because you can also use it to generate class definitions of your tables (this repo uses `datamodel-code-generator` to do that)
+It also converts your `anvil.yaml` into `openapi.yaml` if y

-Once the git repo is downloaded, use `anvil.yaml` (or an `openapi.yaml`) file containing the projects database description.
-This will read `anvil.yaml` and generate a python file with the database tables in openapi form, pydal form and pydantic model form.
+Once the git repo is downloaded, use an `openapi.yaml` (or an `anvil.yaml`) file containing the projects database description.
+This will read the file and generate a python file with the database tables in openapi form, pydal form and pydantic model form.

 How to run it?